MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 > Given that the customer arrived, what usually happens next?

-In the restaurant example, the next event might be `greeted`, but it might also be something worse: the customer may leave before ordering.
+In this restaurant example, the next event might be `greeted`, but it might also be something worse: the customer may leave before ordering.

 The Time Molecules result can tell us that this path exists: